maxloosmu/MaxVault/Time Management and Prioritising based on My Current Work.md

-time management, work, life
 #time-management
 #work
 #self-improvement

-Time Management and Prioritising based on My Current Work
+## Time Management and Prioritising based on My Current Work

 I write this referencing and adapting the content from the book "Thriving At Work: What School Doesn't Teach You (International Edition)" Chapter 28 "How to Manage Time and Prioritize Effectively".